Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level0-1.md

 **How to Do It**:

-Use the cat command to display the contents of the file.
+Use the **cat** command to display the contents of the file.
-Run:

-bash
-Copy code
-cat readme

 **Explanation**:

-cat: This command is used to display the contents of a file.
+**cat**: This command is used to display the contents of a file.
 It stands for "concatenate" and is commonly used to view text files in Linux.

 **Expected Outcome**: The content of the readme file will be shown, which is the password for the next level.
 For Level 1, the password will be displayed directly in the terminal.